Family Office Insights & Knowledge Base

 The trustee in a family office — what the role requires and how to get it right

-In a conversation with PwC Switzerland's Family Business Stories podcast, Gilles Erulin reflects on three decades inside the Pinault family office — and what that experience reveals about managing transitions.
+In PwC Switzerland's Family Business Stories podcast, Gilles Erulin reflects on three decades inside the Pinault family office, and what that experience reveals about what transitions in a family office actually require.

 How to keep a family entrepreneurial across generations

-A large European family keeps the entrepreneurial spirit alive across 200 cousins through an investment committee with an unusual rule: the conversation does not start with money.
+A great lesson from a large European family that keeps the entrepreneurial spirit alive across 200 cousins through an investment committee with an unusual rule: the conversation does not start with money.

 What to expect behind family offices' "exclusive clubs"